 Creativity is at the core of every successful brand.
-It is also the essence of what makes the world go round driven by new ideas and new ways of doing business.
-It is also how you get to the next “blue ocean”.
-According to an IBM study in 2010 of 1500 CEOs, creativity was ranked as the single most crucial factor for future success.
-How do you build a creative culture?
-It starts with leaderships’ understanding of creativity, then giving talented people the knowledge of how to be creative and the freedom to do so.
+It is continuous reinvention driven by new ideas and new ways of doing business.
+Apple, Netflix and Amazon are great examples of iconic brands that continue to evolve.
+Creativity is the catalyst for innovation.
+How do you build a creative culture to ensure your brand is always on the top?
+It starts with an understanding of creativity.
+Then, talented people must know how to be creative and have the freedom to do so.

-Pixar is a good example of a company with a creative culture—the innovative animation giant has created 14 No. 1 movies in a row.
-Pixar President Ed Catmull coauthor of the book Creativity, Inc. points out some basic beliefs:
+Pixar is a wonderful example of a company with a creative culture; the innovative animation giant has created 14 blockbuster movies in a row.
+Pixar President Ed Catmull, coauthor of the book Creativity, Inc., points out some basic observations:

-- And always remember that the ultimate goal is “making the product great.”
+- Always remember that the ultimate goal is ‘making the product great’.

 Creativity isn’t elusive or exclusive.
-According to a joint study between Harvard and Insead, it turns out that creativity is 85% a learned skill.
+According to a joint study by Harvard and Insead, 85 percent of creativity is a learned skill.
 All we need to do it learn it!
-Easier said, than done, for most of us.
+But that is easier said, than done for most of us.

-Maria Popova, the creative genius behind BrainPickings.org, says that creativity is the ability to connect the unconnected – it is the melding of existing knowledge into knew insight about the world around us.
+Maria Popova, the creative genius behind BrainPickings.org, says that creativity is the ability to connect the unconnected – it is the melding of existing knowledge into new insight about the world around us.
 It’s the ability to connecting the dots between unrelated ideas.
-Sir Richard Branson, founder of the Virgin Group is so passionate about this concept that it is part of their company’s philosophy of growth, they call it the ABCD process: Always Be Connecting Dots.
+Sir Richard Branson, founder of the Virgin Group incorporated this concept into the company’s philosophy of growth.
+They call it the ABCD process: Always Be Connecting Dots.

 Steve Jobs said “Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
 It seemed obvious to them after a while.
 That’s because they were able to connect experiences they’ve had and synthesize new things.”

-Psychologist Todd Kashdan thinks curiosity “appears to be a fundamental motive in facilitating industry and creativity.”
+Psychologist Todd Kashdan said that curiosity “appears to be a fundamental motive in facilitating industry and creativity.”
 Curiosity goes hand-in-hand with creativity.
 B. F. Skinner, psychologist and author, said “When you run into something interesting, drop everything else and study it.”
-Visit a bookstore or library and wonder the rows of books and maybe get inspired to read something different.
-Buy a magazine from a section that you rarely view (stay away from the xxx adult section).
-Watch a movie or TED Talks about a topic you know nothing about.
-Take a course on a skill set that you are interested in but know nothing about.
-Start asking the ‘whys’ and ‘hows’ on everything around you.
+Visit a bookstore or library and wander the rows of books and maybe get inspired to read about something different.
+Buy a magazine from a section that you rarely view.
+Watch a movie or TED Talk on a topic you know nothing about.
+Take a course on a new skill set that you are interested in but know nothing about.
+Start asking the ‘whys’ and ‘hows’ of everything around you.

-In Maria Konnikova book Mastermind: How to Think Like Sherlock Holmes, she emphasizes the importance of observing your environment on a deeper level.
-Leonardo da Vinci observed that many people look, but few people see – and that mindful seeing is the foundation of direct experience, itself the foundation of direct knowledge.
-Writer Joan Didion kept a notebook with her at all times, and said that she wrote down observations about people and events as, ultimately, a way to better understand the complexities and contradictions of her own mind.
+In Maria Konnikova’s book Mastermind: How to Think Like Sherlock Holmes, she emphasizes the importance of observing your environment on a deeper level.
+Leonardo da Vinci observed that many people look, but few people see; mindful seeing is the foundation of direct experience and the foundation of direct knowledge.
+Writer Joan Didion kept a notebook with her at all times, and said that she wrote down observations about people and events as a way to better understand the complexities and contradictions of her own mind.
 Try to be in the moment.

 Involve individuals and ideas from all walks of life to help collaborate.
-Google provides lunch every day for all their employees but there is one catch – everyone must participate from all departments and levels.
-They share what they are doing and discuss new ideas.
-According to Caitlin Adair, from Google’s head office, their café and microkitchens create collaborative space for employees to “discuss, brainstorm, meet and relax.”
+Google provides lunch every day for all their employees but there is a catch – everyone from all departments and levels must participate.
+They share their current projects and discuss new ideas.
+According to Caitlin Adair, from Google’s head office, their café and micro-kitchens create collaborative space for employees to “discuss, brainstorm, meet and relax.”

 Google goes to great lengths to provide employees with fun perks such as beach volleyball courts, mini golf courses, and adult playgrounds.
 The goal is to create an environment that lets employees feel relaxed and comfortable with vocalizing creative, even wacky, ideas.
-Businesses that value creativity need to do their best to foster a creative, safe space where unusual ideas are celebrated and where creativity is nurtured.
+Businesses need to do their best to foster a safe, creative space where unusual ideas are celebrated and where creativity is nurtured.

 Creativity is a process that is developed over time.
 We have to embrace that and give it time.

 The first iPhone didn’t just happen.
 It took many hundreds of versions before it was finally released.
-Some of them, terrible versions that Apple never ever showed us, like the rumored click wheel iPhone that never was.
+Some of them were terrible versions that Apple never showed us like the rumored click wheel iPhone.

 “Creatives fail and the really good ones fail often,” Forbes contributor Steven Kotler wrote in a piece on Einstein’s creative genius.